HKUST-SING/Equipment-SINGLab/Cluster-HKSTP-Guide.md

 # HKSTP Cluster Guide

+# Update
+## 2018-5-22
+1. The RDMA interface has been renamed to rdma0 and rdma01 (except for storage nodes).
+You can now use ```ping rdma0.cpu01.maas``` to access the rdma interface.

+2. The VPN has been updated to handle clients with frequently changing IP, which would be quite useful when the clientes are behind NAT, such as HKUST eduroam.

 # Networking Policy

 * By default, your local traffic will not be forwarded via VPN.
 Please do *NOT* set up any proxy/tunnel to use the bare mental machine as an Internet gateway.